qtiuto/lua-for-android/README.md

        Whether the object is multi-thread supported is determined by whether localLunction is set in the constructor of ScriptContext

-    Cross thread support
+    Multi-thread support
-     A userdata named 'cross' is imported to support cross thread communi- cation.It behaves like a table,so you can just put any lua object to it.Note that userdata is shared by memory copy so if it has a _gc metamethod,error will be raised, since it may induce memory corrupt-
+     A userdata named 'cross' is imported to support cross-thread communi- cation.It behaves like a table,so you can just put any lua object to it.Note that userdata is shared by memory copy so if it has a _gc metamethod,error will be raised, since it may induce memory corrupt-